GLOBAL MARKETS-Equities extend rally; oil rebounds, helping rouble rise

 * Russian oil major says U.S. shale growth imperils OPEC deal (New throughout, updates prices, market activity to settlement)

-(Updates prices to close, adds comment) * U.S. stocks post best three days since 2011 * Rouble bounces 5 percent; oil tops $62 a barrel By David Gaffen NEW YORK, Dec 19 Equity markets worldwide extended the week's rally on Friday and oil prices rebounded from recent lows, as investors closed out the last full week of trading in 2014 on an upbeat note.
-Wall Street rose, and the S&P 500 came within a few points of its closing record high.
-The index has gained 5 percent since Wednesday for its best three-day stretch since 2011.
-The release on Wednesday afternoon of the U.S. Federal Reserve's last policy statement of the year, in which it pledged to be patient in raising rates, injected markets with a jolt of enthusiasm.
-Japan's recommitment to its massive economic stimulus campaign pushed Asian stocks to their best day in 15 months, and oil's rebound helped bolster the flailing Russian rouble.
-"Fears have been at least pushed once again to the sidelines," said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.
-The president of the San Francisco Fed, John Williams, on Friday told Bloomberg Radio that it was "reasonable" to think the Fed would raise rates in mid-2015, in line with comments from other Fed governors.
-The Dow Jones industrial average rose 0.15 percent to 1,7804.70, while the S&P 500 gained 9.42 points, or 0.4 percent, to 2,070.65, and the Nasdaq Composite added 0.4 percent to 4,765.38.
-The S&P energy index jumped 3.1 percent on Friday.
-For the week, the Dow gained 3 percent, the S&P 500 rose 3.4 percent, and the Nasdaq climbed 2.4 percent The MSCI All World Index gained 0.6 percent on Friday; its Asia Ex-Japan Index rose 1.6 percent.
-Brent oil prices rebounded, gaining 5 percent to hit $62 a barrel in a recovery from near a 5-1/2-year low, as investors squared books ahead of the year-end after a six-month slide.
-The rise in oil, which along with gas is among Russia's chief source of export revenue, helped the rouble claw back another 5 percent of the roughly 58 percent it had lost between the end of June and Monday.
+(Updates prices, quote) * European shares after 3-day rally * Rouble bounces over 3 percent, oil above $60 a barrel By David Gaffen NEW YORK, Dec 19 Equity markets worldwide extended the week's rally on Friday and oil prices rebounded from recent lows, even though market volumes were beginning to thin as investors started to reduce exposure as the end of year approaches, traders said.
+Wall Street posted modest gains after the S&P 500's best two-day rally in three years brought the index within 1 percent of its all-time high, after the U.S. Federal Reserve's last policy statement of the year buoyed investor sentiment.
+Markets overall were ending 2014's final full week of trade on a high.
+Wall Street's momentum, hopes that Russia was stabilizing and a recommitment from Japan to its massive stimulus campaign pushed Asian stocks to their best day in 15 months.
+"We have digested the drop in oil, we have gotten past the Fed, and now we will see what we will do for the rest of the year," said Peter Jankovskis, co-chief investment officer at OakBrook Investments LLC in Lisle, Illinois.
+Brent oil prices rose back above $60 a barrel, recovering from near a 5-1/2-year low, as investors squared books ahead of the year-end after a six-month slide.
+The rise in oil, which along with gas is among Russia's chief source of export revenue, helped the hard-hit rouble claw back another 5 percent of the roughly 58 percent it lost between the end of June and Monday.
+"I think Russia still bears watching over Christmas because oil has not bottomed out.
+A dip in Brent prices below $60 means that financial stability and economic stability is still at risk," said Phyllis Papadavid, currency strategist with BNP Paribas in London.
 The rouble this week slumped as much as about 20 percent against the dollar despite a massive hike in Russian interest rates, putting at risk the stability on which President Vladimir Putin has built his popularity.
-Yields on U.S. 10-year bonds fell slightly to 2.18 percent in U.S. trading.
-Traders attributed the buying of Treasuries to the market having been oversold in recent days.
-The euro fell to a 28-month low against the dollar, driven by the prospect of bond buying by the European Central Bank.
-The yen was also weaker against the dollar, at 119.50, dented by Japan's ongoing monetary stimulus measures.
 In Europe, worries emerged that the European Central Bank's money-printing plans could come with a number of restrictive strings attached.
 Officials speaking to Reuters on condition of anonymity said the ECB may require countries such as Greece or Portugal to set aside extra money or provisions to cover potential losses from any bond-buying it embarks on next year.
-(Additional reporting by Marc Jones, Marius Zaharia and Jamie McGeever in London, and; Caroline Valetkevitch in New York; Editing by Dan Grebler and Leslie Adler)
+The euro zone blue-chip EuroSTOXX 50 and the Swiss SMI both ended down 0.4 percent as all major continental indexes fell.
+The FTSEurofirst 300 index of top European shares, was boosted by a 1.2 percent surge in stocks on Britain's FTSE 100, ended 0.4 percent higher at 1,361.07.
+Wall Street was expecting some volatility during "quadruple witching," the expiration of stock options, index options, index futures and single-stock futures.
+The Dow Jones industrial average fell 9.11 points, or 0.05 percent, at 17,769.04, the S&P 500 gained 3.31 points, or 0.16 percent, at 2,064.54 and the Nasdaq Composite rose 8.90 points, or 0.19 percent, at 4,757.29.
+Markets spent two days celebrating the U.S. Federal Reserve's pledge to be patient in raising rates.
+The S&P 500 marked its biggest daily gain since January 2013 and gained 4.5 percent in two sessions.
+In the currency markets, the euro fell to a 28-month low against the dollar, driven by the prospect of ECB bond buying.
+The yen was also weaker against the dollar, at 119.58, dented by Japan's ongoing monetary stimulus measures.
+Yields on U.S. 10-year bonds fell slightly to 2.18 percent in U.S. trading.
+The yield on the 10-year this week fell at one point to 2 percent.
+(Additional reporting by Marc Jones, Marius Zaharia and Jamie McGeever in London; Chuck Mikolajczak in New York; Editing by Dan Grebler and Leslie Adler)

 * Russian oil major says U.S. shale growth imperils OPEC deal (New throughout, updates prices, market activity to settlement)